lambchop01/cpanel-ddns/readme.md

+updating an A record in a cpanel dns zone editor via a dyndns client

 copy config.php and update.php and .htaccess into ./nic in a subdomain created to host the update files. eg. ddns.example.ca

 update config.php with your username/pass.  cpServer is the url you use to access cpanel. port is usually 2083